numericillustration/presentations/cli_proficiency_tutorial.md

     }
     ```

-    [print out log entries only when in debug mode][18]
+    - [print out log entries only when in debug mode][18]
+    - [a collection of these][34]

 3. CDPATH

-    save keystrokes on typing the full path to dirs you visit regularly
+    A way to save some keystrokes on typing the full path to dirs you visit regularly

     ```bash
     # probe all these paths for existence and add to CDPATH